 Peek inside and see all the wood furniture and decorative elements while you are there.
 Admission is free.

 It is a 50-minute walk from Modern Beach to St Mina’s Church.
-Take bus 5-40 to save a bit of time and energy.
-This is the bus route to the church.
+Take Bus 5-40 to save a bit of time and energy.

-Even though you just spent a bit of time at Modern Beach, I think it is still worth seeing Plaja Reyna (Reyna Beach).
+Even though you just spent a bit of time at Modern Beach, I think it is still worth seeing Plaja Reyna (Reyna Beach) (and it is on the way to the next attraction).

 Reyna Beach has a similar feel to Modern Beach where there are lounge chairs, umbrellas, places for drinks, etc. But it has one special feature you can’t find anywhere in Romania.